Sam-Sims/Internet-speed-monitor/README.md

 # Internet-speed-monitor
 ![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)

-Python program to run a speedtest on speedtest.net, and store the results in an easy to read CSV file.
+Python program to automatically run a speedtest on speedtest.net, and store the results in an easy to read CSV file.

 ## Main Features